MeghanaChillara0203/SetupForPython/SetupForMac.md

 3. Click on "Personal access token"
 4. Select "Tokens(classic)"
 5. Click on "Generate new token"
+6. Copy this token and store it(In a notepad or anywhere you would remember)

 ### Name
 To set up your Git config file, open a WSL command line and set your name with this command